LaV-CoT: Language-Aware Visual CoT with Multi-Aspect Reward Optimization for Real-World Multilingual VQA: Method

 where now the advantage $A_i$ is computed as:

 The GRPO objective evaluates how well the current policy generates outputs compared to the previous policy.
 Probabilities under the current and previous policies are compared for importance sampling, while a clipping mechanism and KL-divergence penalty ensure stable updates and prevent excessive deviation from a reference policy.
-Each candidate’s advantage is computed relative to others in the same group using multi-aspect rewards, promoting the selection of higher-quality outputs without a separate value function.
-By integrating rewards for language consistency, text segmentation, object count, answer correctness, and output format, GRPO provides rich, fine-grained supervision for end-to-end multilingual multimodal reasoning.
+By integrating multi-aspect rewards covering language consistency, segmentation, object count, correctness, and format, our refined GRPO provides fine-grained supervision for multilingual multimodal reasoning.